The Projects and Construction Review: Ghana

 Additionally, the PPP Act establishes a seven member Complaints Panel to handle disputes arising out of any aspect of the PPP bidding process.
 Parties have a right of appeal to the High Court against the decision of the Complaint Panel.
 Disputes between the contracting authority and a private party arising from the partnership agreement shall be settled in accordance with the dispute settlement mechanism agreed by the parties in the partnership agreement or by default, in accordance with the Alternative Dispute Resolution Act, 2010 (Act 798).

 Outlook and conclusions

-A significant development to keep an eye on is the legislative process for the enactment of the PPP Bill.
-The PPP Bill seeks to establish a comprehensive legal framework for the evaluation, development, implementation and regulation of PPP arrangements and projects between public institutions and agencies and private entities for the provision of public infrastructure and services.
-It makes provision for 15 types of PPP arrangements and establishes the Public Private Partnerships Office to take up the responsibility of spearheading the development and implementation of PPP programmes.
-The promulgation of the PPP Bill, the current version of which was first drafted in 2016, will be key in driving development in the sector.
+A significant development is the promulgation of the PPP Act.
+The PPP Act establishes a comprehensive legal framework for the evaluation, development, implementation and regulation of PPP arrangements and projects between public institutions and agencies and private entities for the provision of public infrastructure and services.
+It makes provision for several types of PPP arrangements and establishes the Public Private Partnerships Office to take up the responsibility of promoting the efficiency and effectiveness in the development and implementation of PPP arrangements.